What is Insulin Resistance?

 Reverse Insulin Resistance the Healthy Way and lose weight

 The good news is that insulin sensitivity is a condition that can be reversed.
 Weight reduction is imperative.
 Insulin sensitivity can improve just a few days after carbohydrate restriction.
-Also, increasing your level of physical activity and increasing the amount of dietary fiber you eat each day can also help improve insulin sensitivity.
+Also, increasing your level of physical activity and increasing the amount of dietary fibre you eat each day can also help improve insulin sensitivity.

 Reverse Insulin Resistance the healthy way by following the Manna Weight Loss Program as described in the free e-book.